 I started thinking about the Martha Stewart recipe for one-pan pasta that went viral on Pinterest recently.
 My friend Maggie and I attempted it a few weeks back, but in the end we decided, much to our disappointment, that it was quite lacking in the taste department.
 The finished pasta was rather bland and dry — it needed a brick of Parmesan to bring it back to life.
 I filed it away as a recipe I'd never make again.

 One thing's for sure, I did appreciate the practicality of the Martha recipe.
-What's not to like about throwing everything in one skillet and twenty minutes later dinner is on the table?
-I boldly decided test out the one-pot concept, but using the Silver Palate recipe and pantry ingredients as my guide: I subbed in jarred roasted red peppers and sun-dried tomatoes for fresh, and amped up the seasoning quite a bit.
-Once the sauce was finished, a tossed in a handful of brie, which yielded an incredibly luscious sauce.
+What's not to like about throwing everything in one skillet and 20 minutes later, dinner is on the table?
+I boldly decided to test out the one-pot concept, but using the Silver Palate recipe and pantry ingredients as my guide.
+I subbed in jarred roasted red peppers and sun-dried tomatoes for fresh, and amped up the seasoning quite a bit.
+Once the sauce was finished, I tossed in a handful of brie, which yielded an incredibly luscious sauce.
 Let me just say, oh my.

 The best part of this recipe, besides its awesomeness, is that it comes together in just over 20 minutes.
 That's about as quick as it gets without taking something out of the freezer and throwing it in a microwave.
 Even better, there's plenty you can add or subtract from this recipe depending on what you have on hand.
 Want more green?
 Add a few handfuls of spinach or arugula, or a jar of artichoke hearts.
 Think it needs some protein?
 Shrimp, chicken, prosciutto, or bacon would all be good in here.
 And in the height of summer?
 Toss every juicy heirloom tomato you can find in there!

-What else can I say...
-I think we have the makings on an insta-classic!
+What else can I say ...
+I think we have the makings of an insta-classic!

 12 ounces linguine, broken in half